 Daniel is a marine biologist with a passion for adventure.
-As a professional scientist he has worked in many remote locations around the world from isolated tropical volcanic islands to sub-arctic shorelines.
+As a professional scientist he has worked in many remote locations around the world from isolated tropical volcanic islands to Antarctica.
 When not pursuing his scientific interests he can usually be found seeking adventure in the mountains or on the ocean waves.

 I’m lucky and I know it.
 I’m lucky because my PhD studies are funded by the Natural Environment Research Council (NERC) through one of their Doctoral Training Partnerships or DTP’s (in my case IAPETUS – www.iapetus.ac.uk).
 Being part of the IAPETUS DTP has many advantages.